Dance Like a Tahitian Today

 Posted by on 01 Nov 2019 , in Islands

-Tahitian dance has been known for its bouncy moves and fast speed.
-The steps are associated with certain events and occasions, usually illustrates the daily life and sea life scenes of Tahitians.
-During the ancient times, Tahitians would dance for joy, to greet guests, to pray to a god, to challenge an enemy or to seduce a mate.
-Here are the basic dance steps of a Tahitian dance called “Tamure”.
+Tahitian dance, originating from the islands of Tahiti, has been known for its bouncy moves and fast speed.
+The steps are associated with certain events and occasions and usually illustrate the daily life and sea life scenes of Tahitians.
+During ancient times, Tahitians would dance for joy, to greet guests, to pray to a god, to challenge an enemy, or to seduce a mate.
+Here are the basic dance steps of a Tahitian dance called "Tamure."

 Tamure